mariobox/Hugo-Source/content/post/minimalhugo.md

 - li.html

 * Single is for your individual content (e.g. posts or pages)
-* List is to create a list of posts.
+* List is for a list of posts.
-* Summary and li are views that will be used in your List template, depending if you just want a list of posts titles or a summary of each post in addition to the title.
+* Summary and li are views that will be used in your list template, depending if you just want a list of posts titles or a summary of each post in addition to the title.

 The Hugo documentation provides instructions on what code to use in each of them.